Vyral/jeff-riber/_posts/2024-03-22-buyer-vs-seller-who-pays-what-at-closing-in-florida.md

 {% include excerpt.html %}

-closing costs and why.
+In real estate, one of the most common questions asked revolves around who covers the closing costs and why.
 While the “why” might not have a straightforward answer, with years of experience and numerous transactions, I can provide some valuable insights into typical practices.

 Let’s focus on the landscape in Northeast Florida and how closing costs are typically divided between sellers and buyers.
 The adage “everything is negotiable” holds true in real estate.
 However, it is crucial to understand that there’s a customary distribution of costs to negotiate effectively.